bump-sh/docs/src/_guides/openapi/specification/v3.1/understanding-structure/basic-structure.md

     identifier: CC-BY-NC-SA-4.0
 ```

-It can also contain the license details of your OpenAPI (note, that's different to the license details of your API which would be licensed through source control with a `LICENSE.txt`.)
+It can also contain the license details of your OpenAPI document (note, that's different to the license details of your API which would be licensed through source control with a `LICENSE.txt`.)

 ### 3. Servers Object